apbento/association_score_methods/CTTV012_Variation/description.md

 #Evidence.variant2disease.association_score

-THIS NEEDS CHANGING - some, a low number of variants are linked to >1 disease.

-Each json record in this dataset contains a unique variant to disease assocation.
-Thus the binary log-likelihood for all variant to disease associations is the same value: TBC
+Each variant in this dataset is mapped to only one gene.
+Thus the binary log-likelihood for all variant to disease associations is the same value: 2.53306E-08

 Calculated via:
 (total number of json records that share variant to disease association) / (total number of unique variants * total number of unique diseases)
-= (1) / (23624 * 1750)
+= 1 / (23739 * 1663)
-= TBC
+= 2.53306E-08

 #Evidence.variant2gene.association_score